Recipes from Italy

 Variations

-As we have seen, making chestnut gelato is quite simple.
-The only somewhat tedious and time-consuming step is boiling and peeling the chestnuts.
+As we’ve seen, making chestnut gelato is quite simple.
+The most time-consuming part is boiling and peeling the chestnuts.

-Needless to say, the flavor of freshly boiled chestnuts is wonderful and definitely worth cooking.
+However, the flavor of freshly cooked chestnuts is rich, sweet, and absolutely worth the extra effort.

 Recipe Card